gallexi/darray/README.md

 foo* my_arr = da_alloc(15, sizeof(foo)); // initial length of 15
 my_arr = da_resize(my_arr, 25); // new length of 25
 ```
-Reserving space in a darray will reallocate memory as neccesary such that the darray can hold an additional `nelem` elements after insertion.
-It will thus change the capacity, but not the length.
+Reserving space in a darray will reallocate memory as neccesary such that the darray can hold an additional `nelem` elements after insertion, altering a darray's capacity, but not its length.
 ```C
 foo* my_arr = da_alloc(15, sizeof(foo)); // initial length of 15
 my_arr = da_reserve(my_arr, 50);